 Prenuptial agreements are entirely voluntary, and there are no minimum requirements to drafting a prenuptial agreement in New York State.
 The prenup can provide for a monthly alimony of thousands of dollars, or none at all.
 It can cover the distribution of an entire art collection or the responsibility of maintaining a single insurance policy.
 The prenuptial agreement can ensure that one spouse retains occupancy of a particular residence while the other keeps the title and pays the mortgage.
 A prenup may also expire at a certain date.
 It all depends on the unique circumstances and arrangement spelled out and agreed to by any couple.

 Prenups and Child Custody

-A prenuptial agreement can set forth the parents’ wishes regarding child support and custody issues, but New York courts reserve the authority to decide whether any such terms are in the best interests of the children.
+A prenuptial agreement can set forth the parents’ wishes regarding child support and custody issues, but New York courts reserve the authority to decide whether any such terms are in the interests of the children.
 No court will allow the terms of child custody if they put needless hardships upon the children, even if both parents have accepted the conditions, such as inadequate child support or unfair visitation rights.

 Challenging the Prenuptial Agreement

 Witnesses are not required for prenuptial agreements but may provide legal support if the contract is challenged.
 Prenups aren’t necessarily fixed and permanent, even if they’re mutually agreed upon.
 Either party can challenge a prenuptial contract at any point in the marriage or divorce proceedings.
 Common reasons for challenging the validity of a prenup include:

 * Fraud or deception, such as hiding or under-reporting assets.